U.S. will add 500 troops at Mexico border during coronavirus pandemic: officials

-WASHINGTON (Reuters) - The Pentagon will send roughly 500 troops to the U.S.-Mexico border to assist that department’s efforts to deal with the new coronavirus, two U.S. officials told Reuters.
+WASHINGTON (Reuters) - The Pentagon will send roughly 500 troops to the U.S.-Mexico border to assist federal border agents amid the coronavirus pandemic, three U.S. officials told Reuters.

 The sources said the Pentagon approved a request by the U.S. Department of Homeland Security (DHS).